How to Write an Impactful Creative Brief

 [Featured Image] A creative project manager shows a creative brief to a coworker using a laptop.

-What is a creative brief?
+What is a creative brief in marketing?

 A creative brief contains all the information your creative team will need to complete a creative project successfully.
 It includes describing the work, the company’s goals in creating it, and who the audience will be.
-It also can consist of logistics, such as a timeline and budget.
+It can also consist of logistics, such as a timeline and budget.

 What is a creative brief used for, and what are the benefits?